Funding for asylum seekers and forced migrants

 Article 26 Sanctuary Scholarships

 Article 26 of the Declaration of Human Rights states that “Everyone has the right to Education”.
-Keele University are committed to supporting students from all backgrounds too access Higher Education and provide scholarships for asylum seekers and forced migrants who are seeking sanctuary in the UK.
+Keele University are committed to supporting students from all backgrounds to access Higher Education and provide scholarships for asylum seekers and forced migrants who are seeking sanctuary in the UK.

 Scholarships for 2019 entry

-(The Sanctuary Scholarships are only available to new students wishing to start their course in 2019.
-If you are a current student and struggling to fund your course, please contact firstname.lastname@example.org for advice from our Money and Welfare Team).
+(The Sanctuary Scholarships were only available to new students wishing to start their course in 2019.
+If you are a current student and struggling to fund your course, please contact email@example.com for advice from our Money and Welfare Team).

 - Two scholarships for eligible applicants wishing to study an undergraduate degree programme or foundation programme (up to a maximum of four years)